Definition of Mnemonic

 He grinned.
 “Stay with me, Eva.
 Now, continue the sequence, if you will.”
 “Rémy…” “Just trust me.”
 She sighed, feeling as if she were back in l’école primaire, being given a surprise quiz in mathematics.
 “Very well.
 One, one, two, three, five, eight, thirteen, twenty-one, thirty-four…” She trailed off.

 This passage occurs in the novel, The Book of Lost Names, by Christian Harmel.
-It beautifully explains the numerical mnemonic that Eva Traube Abrams invented when living in Paris and helping the Jewish orphans and other children to cross the borders to safety.
+The explanation provided is a superb representation of the numerical mnemonic developed by Eva Traube Abrams during her time in Paris, where she assisted Jewish orphans and other children in crossing borders to safety.
 This passage shows how she develops this system with her male counterpart, Mr. Remy, and teaches him how to use it.

 Example #3